Homebrodot/Porting-Godot/OS.md

 # Overview

 The OS singleton is essentially Godot's translator into your platform's low level features.
 It's used for everything from setting up a main loop, to getting the tick offset, to displaying errors, etc. Compared to some other features to implement, implementing an OS singleton class is very rigid, with a lot of specific functions expected by the engine.
+Luckily, a decent chunk of those functions are only relevant within the engine's code, as in they do not need to be redefined in an OS derived class for a platform.

 # What MUST Be Implemented
 Public functions: